 We left Chambord shortly after lunch to venture back to Paris.
 I had originally planned for us to visit Versailles this day, but it isn’t open on Mondays (many places in France are closed Mondays, so plan accordingly!).
 Thankfully, we still had fun plans to briefly tour the Sacre Coeur, which unfortunately prohibits interior images and I didn’t want to be that guy who does so anyway.
 I do have some iPhone and film images from the exterior of this insanely crowded place.

 Oh, also, this iPhone snippet of our Airbnb elevator must be seen.
 It was as wide as I am, shoulder to shoulder.
 The alternative was taking a spiral staircase to the fifth floor with our luggage.
 It was such a tight fit, I nearly had a panic attack and was so thankful I am a small person.
 I might have died if the elevator got stuck and I couldn’t turn around!

 With an early start to the day at 4:00am, I woke up to let in the lovely hair and makeup artist Trine Juel into our apartment.
 She was as equally amused with the size of the elevator as I was!
 Trine was also the makeup artist for the Parisian rooftop shoot I showed a sneak peek of in Part Two.
 Stay tuned for lots of goodies from that day soon.
 For now, here are some of my favorite shots that Abby Grace captured of David and me at Palais Royal, the Louvre, and a bridge with a glorious view of the Eiffel Tower.

 Early this morning, David and I departed Paris to head back home to San Diego.
 We flew to Toronto then to LA, where we hopped a very late train back to San Diego.
-Needless to say, we were exhausted and quite ready to see our cats.
+Needless to say, we were quite ready to see our cats.
 I hope you all enjoyed this series.
 Be sure to let me know your favorite site in the comments below!